johngage/JB1/content/intro.md

   will step you through the process of configuring and building your own Jupyter Book.

-* **[The Jupyter Book template repo](https://github.com/jupyter/jupyter-book)** is the template repository you'll use as a start for your Jupyter Book.
+* **[The Jupyter Book template repo](https://github.com/jupyter/jupyter-book)** is the template repository you'll use as a start for your Jupyter Book by cloning it from the GitHub repository.

 * **A demo of the Jupyter Book** can be browsed via the sidebar to the left.